 The Receiver estimates VJC has significant value in excess of the funds owed to Northern Trust.
 However, this value is subject to change depending on the resolution of the hangar permit issue.
-The Receiver has received significant interest in the purchase of VJC.
+The Receiver has received significant interest in the purchase of VJC and continues to actively marketing the business.
 Parties interested in marketing or purchasing this property should contact the Receiver directly.